curiositymotive/curiositymotive.github.io/about.md

 ---
-layout: page
+layout: about
-title: About &ndash; Curiosity Motive
+title: About Curiosity Motive
 permalink: /about/
 feature_image: feature-book
 ---